Nova Scotia

 Premier Tim Houston called a snap election last month, defying his government's own fixed election law

-Houston wore a wide smile as he waded through the packed room of supporters in his riding of Pictou East — where he was re-elected — as John Fogerty's Centerfield blasted in the background.
+Houston wore a wide smile as he waded through a packed room of supporters at a community centre near his riding of Pictou East — where he was re-elected — with John Fogerty's Centerfield blasting in the background.

 As he took the podium, Houston described being premier "the greatest honour of my life."